-Figure 115.
+Figure 116.
 The UDPXY application status page.

-IGMP
+IGMP/MLD

-On the Advanced / IGMP page, you can allow the router to use IGMP.
+On the Advanced / IGMP/MLD page, you can allow the router to use IGMP and MLD and specify needed settings.

-IGMP is used for managing multicast traffic (transferring data to a group of destinations).
-This protocol allows using network resources for some applications, e.g., for streaming video, more efficiently.
+IGMP and MLD are used for managing multicast traffic (transferring data to a group of destinations) in IPv4 and IPv6 networks correspondingly.
+These protocols allow using network resources for some applications, e.g., for streaming video, more efficiently.

-Figure 116.
-The Advanced / IGMP page.
+Figure 117.
+The Advanced / IGMP/MLD page.